Skip to main content

 Hazel Wu

-Hazel, who uses they/she pronouns, is currently a sophomore double majoring in Health Policy & Management and Information Science.
+Hazel, who uses they/she pronouns, is currently a junior double majoring in Health Policy & Management and Information Science.
 They joined the Penn Lab in the fall of 2023.
 They have a broad interest in health, from technological aspects and policies to understanding individual cognition, narratives, and holistic healing.
 After undergrad, they plan to pursue a PhD in Health informatics with an aim to apply data-centric solutions and technological innovation to inform decision-making and enhance health outcomes.
 In their free time, they enjoy poetry and rollerblading.